soudy/mathcat/README.md

 - tau
 - phi
 - e

+## Documentation
+For a more technical description of mathcat, it's available [here](https://godoc.org/github.com/soudy/mathcat).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/soudy/mathcat/blob/master/LICENSE) file for the full license.